EnderTurret/TailsLegacy/docs/creating_parts.md

 Regardless of format, you can and should preview your texture in-game.
 Additionally, `F3 + T` forces a resource reload, which will also reload all of the parts.
+(You can also use Tails's keybind for reloading parts, but this won't reload the textures.)
 You can use that to aid in your development.